Non-profit Art Venues' Online Exhibits Research and Advocacy Project

 Letters to museums advocating rich content in exhibit descriptions

 Imagine the satisfaction you could experience if you knew you were helping countless others get the enjoyment you receive from your knowledge and understanding of American art.
 It wouldn't require money, just a small amount of enjoyable effort.

 TFAO has identified certain museums from A-C D-G H-L M-Q R-S T-Z with the tag: "limited descriptions of past exhibits."
 TFAO invites individuals to send private advocacy letters by email to these tagged museums.
 Sending one letter is enough for each volunteer although more letters are welcome.

 Who should volunteer?

 Artists, authors, students and other art-loving individuals may volunteer.

 Satisfaction will be found in helping educators and institutions better serve their publics.

 Acknowledgment of service hours will be provided to students.

 To avoid duplication of effort, TFAO and each volunteer should agree up front on each institution the volunteer will contact.
 We recommend that volunteers only use email addresses publicly posted in museum websites in preparing letters.
-Any laptop/desktop, smart phone or tablet can be used to process letters.

 For information about other parts of this project please click here.